 How is a JPUT established?

-A written trust instrument is required to establish a JPUT.
+A written trust instrument is required to establish a Jersey Property Unit Trust.
 Such trust instrument will set out the terms on which the trustee holds the trust assets for the unitholders and will also include governance matters of the JPUT.

 In order for the JPUT to be transparent for UK income tax purposes, the trust instrument should provide that the income from the trust accrues and belongs to unitholders as it arises, rather than forming part of the trust fund (known as a ‘Baker Trust’).

 For the JPUT to be a ‘collective investment vehicle’ (and therefore benefit from a transparency or exemption election) under UK law there should be at least two unitholders.

 The length of time required to establish a JPUT will depend on how long any commercial negotiations on the form of trust instrument take and the level of regulation (see below).
 The Jersey Financial Services Commission (JFSC) can issue its consent under the Control of Borrowing (Jersey) Order 1985 (COBO) in approximately five working days if the JPUT is not a fund.